 Sunday Morning Talmud Class

 A class structured to appeal to Talmud students of all levels, from beginners to more experienced.
 We will continue our studies of Masechet Shabbes; come check it out for a morning, no commitment necessary.
-This class will not meet this Sunday, November 24.
+Class does not meet Feb.
+16 or 22

 R. Gabriel Greenberg - Sunday, 9:00-10:00 a.m.